The Erlang runtime includes a number of components used by RabbitMQ. The most important ones as far as this guide is concerned are

 The runtime assumes that it does not share CPU resources with other tools or tenants.
 When that's the case, the scheduling mechanism used can become very inefficient and result in significant (up to several orders of magnitude) latency increase for certain operations.

 This means that in most cases colocating RabbitMQ nodes with other tools or applying CPU time slicing is highly discouraged and will result in suboptimal performance.

 The runtime can put schedulers to sleep when they run out of work to execute.
 There's a certain cost to bringing them back online, so with some workloads it may be beneficial to not do that.

 This can be compared to a factory with multiple conveyor belts.
 When one belt runs out of items, it can be stopped.
 However, once more work is there for it to do, restarting it will take time.
 Alternatively the conveyor can be speculatively kept running for a period of time.

 By default, RabbitMQ nodes configure runtime schedulers to speculatively wait for a short period of time before going to sleep.
-Workloads where there can be prolonged periods of inactivity can choose to disable this speculative busy waiting using the
+Workloads where there can be prolonged periods of inactivity can choose to turn off this speculative busy waiting using the

 +sbwt and related runtime flags: